brokenhappy/kotlinhax.shadowroutines/docs/topics/coroutine-context-and-dispatchers.md

 The Coroutine Debugger of the Kotlin plugin simplifies debugging coroutines in IntelliJ IDEA.

-> Debugging works for versions 1.3.8 or later of `kotlinx-coroutines-core`.
+> Debugging works for versions 1.3.8 or later of `kotlinhax-shadowroutines-core`.
 >
 {style="note"}